2i2c-org/team-compass/organization/mission.md

 ## Our values

 Our values are ideas that we believe are important for 2i2c to follow as it works towards its mission.
-We strive to make decisions that align with our values, though recognize that they are sometimes in tension with one another and cannot be followed perfectly.
+We strive to make decisions that align with our values, though we recognize that they are sometimes in tension with one another and cannot be followed perfectly.

 Our values are currently defined in [the Mission, values, and strategy page](https://2i2c.org/mission/) of our brochure site.